nirre7/ignite-bowser-diff-purge/README_MAINTAINERS.md

 - Run `git config diff.nodiff.command true`.

-This is a setting that, in combination with the `.gitattributes` file, tells the scripts to not pay attention to some files that don't need to be in the diffs, like the root `.gitignore` of this repo (not the RnDiffApp project).
+This is a setting that, in combination with the `.gitattributes` file, tells the scripts to not pay attention to some files that don't need to be in the diffs, like the root `.gitignore` of this repo (not the IgniteDiffApp project).

 - Execute the main script.
 ```sh